- Simple AWS

 Setting up AppConfig to store configurations, and CodePipeline to trigger on changes to an S3 object

-You have an app deployed in some EC2 instances.
-There's a config file that you need to update simultaneously across all instances.
+Suppose you have an app deployed in some EC2 instances, and there's a configuration file that you need to update simultaneously across all instances.
 First you did this manually in each instance, but it was prone to errors.
-So you moved the file to an S3 bucket, and you're SSHing into every instance and pulling the new file from S3.
+So you moved the file to an S3 bucket, and you're connecting via SSH into every instance and pulling the new file from S3.
 You'd like this to happen simultaneously and automatically, with no downtime.

-Create a configuration profile in AppConfig and set up CodePipeline to update all instances when the file in S3 is updated
+This article is a guide on how to create a configuration profile in AppConfig and set up CodePipeline to update all instances when the file in S3 is updated.

 Step 1: Create the AWS AppConfig application